Oink70/node-stratum-pool/README.md

             "::ffff:192.128.0.2"
         ]
     },
-    /* If a worker wallet address found in the banned Wallet address, socket connection will closed.*/ "banningWalletAddress": {
+    /* If a worker wallet address found in the banned Wallet address, socket connection will be closed.*/ "banningWalletAddress": {
         "enabled": true,
         "time": 600, //How many seconds to ban worker for